digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 2. Goobi imports selected metadata fields from either the EMu API or the ALMA API into the METS file #Development
 	- #Geoff can we please have a sample of before/after to see how we know what to request and what to take over into the metadata
 	- #done Geoff-reply My understanding is that the ball is with you on this as you now have access to EMu API and ALMA to be able to get records out based on the sample IDs provided.
 If you can send us what data you can get out of the systems then UOL can specify which fields are needed and where they should be mapped to in the METS file. intranda can you confirm that you have been able to extract data from the systems and provide samples of the data you have extracted?
-	- #Leeds please advise which fields should be imported to enrich initial EPrint metadata
+	- #done Leeds please advise which fields should be imported to enrich initial EPrint metadata [see initial list above as advised by AS]
 3. Goobi links the media files into the METS file
 	- #done Geoff this is done automatically inside of the previous step and can be removed, right?
 	- #done Geoff-reply I assume so.
 UOL Will the linking of the binaries to the METS file be in place when the data is made available for the ingest?